 Medication assisted treatment helps normalize the body’s neurological and hormonal functions that have been impaired by the use of heroin and misuse of prescription opiates.
 By reducing or eliminating the craving for opioid drugs and preventing the onset of withdrawal, the medication provides an opportunity to effectively engage the individual in treatment.
 However, the medication does not work without treatment.
 The converse is also true; treatment without medication has relapse rates as high as 95%.
-CompDrug discovered long ago and research has now established that it is the combination of medication and treatment in an integrated manner that is the most effective means of treating opiate addiction.
+CompDrug discovered long ago, and research has now established, that it is the combination of medication and counseling in an integrated manner that is the most effective means of treating opiate addiction.

-The treatment program utilizes a performance/compliance system to determine the frequency of treatment contacts and take home medication privileges.
-Individuals who demonstrate a need for a higher level of care are referred to CompDrug’s Intensive Outpatient Program (IOP) or appropriate provider.
+CompDrug’s medical and clinical staff work as an integrated team to treat individuals struggling with opiate use disorder on an outpatient basis.
+MAT patients are prescribed methadone or suboxone by a staff physician to provide physiological stabilization making it possible for the patient to participate fully in the clinical treatment process.
+The treatment program utilizes a performance/compliance system to determine the frequency of clinical treatment contacts and take-home medication privileges.
+Individuals who demonstrate a need for a higher level of care are referred to CompDrug’s Intensive Outpatient Program (IOP) or another appropriate provider.
 Random urinalysis and alco-sensor testing assist in determining treatment effectiveness.